-Figure 7: Meta-regression plot for µ as a function of IQ threshold of exclusion criterion.
+Figure 7: Meta-regression plots for µ as a function of IQ threshold of exclusion criterion and differences in IQ between samples, respective.
 An IQ threshold of 80 is the most widely used.
-A value between 80 and 85 seems to separate studies with negative and positive differences in µ.

-We also analyzed a possible effect of the difference in IQ between participants with and without ADHD.
-No significant results were obtained for any parameter (µ: QM(1) = 0.0912, p = 0.7626; sigma: QM(1) = 0.1629, p = 0.6865; tau: QM(1) = 0.4766, p = 0.4900).
+Thresholds below 80 tend to result in faster reactions from patients with ADHD and thresholds above 80 tend to result in faster responses from people without ADHD.
+Regarding differences in IQ, only differences below 0.4 IQ points are related with slower reactions from people with ADHD, while, as these differences become larger, the groups of patients with ADHD tend to respond faster than groups of people without ADHD.

 Stimulant medication use

-Regarding medication use, 38 studies asked those participants with ADHD who were being treated with stimulants to discontinue this treatment 24 or 48 hours prior to participate in the studies.
+Regarding medication use, 39 studies asked those participants with ADHD who were being treated with stimulants to discontinue this treatment 24 or 48 hours prior to participate in the studies.
 Other 5 studies directly excluded those participants with ADHD who were taking stimulants.
 The rest of the studies did not apply any rule regarding medication use.
 It is possible that these different manners to deal with medication among the samples has an effect on the estimations.
 To explore this possibility, we compared the estimations of these three study subgroups, using the medication modality as a moderator variable.
-We did not obtain significant differences in µ (QM(2) = 3.6269, p = .1631), σ (QM(2) = 3.8796, p = .1437) or τ (QM(2) = 3.3937, p = 0.1833).
+We did not obtain significant differences in µ (QM(2) = 2.8482, p = .2407, R2W = 0, R2B = 0.1974), σ (QM(2) = 3.2372, p = .1982, R2W = 0, R2B = 0) or τ (QM(2) = 4.1879, p = 0.1232, R2W = 0.0562, R2B = 0).